Andrettin/Wyrmsun/readme.txt

 - Added the Generous trait (-10% cost modifier).
 This trait is only available for hero units.
 - The Ambitious trait now makes the unit have a +5% cost modifier and increases mana by +10 instead of +5, and is only available for hero units.
 - Added the Gluttonous trait (+5% cost modifier).
 This trait is only available for hero units.
+- Added "the Cunning", "the Hunter", "the Incautious", "the Ponderous" and "the Thief" epithets for units.

 * Upgrades
 - Added Holmgang upgrade for the Norse (+20% bonus vs. infantry for sword infantry).